cedexis/openmixapplib/apps/maintain-external-and-fusion-capacity/readme.md

-# Application: **Fusion Custom - Cloud Bursting with Weighted Round Robin**
+# Application: **Fusion Custom - Manage Cloud Instances externally**

-Demonstrates how to mix Radar performance data with a dynamically maintained list of Cloud Instances and instance capacity data from Nagios or New Relic.
+Demonstrates how to mix Radar performance data with a dynamically maintained list of Cloud Instances.
 Each cloud instance is associated with a Cloud Provider Region (like AWS US-East) for which we have Radar Performance data.
-Each instance also has a destination hostname or IP address and a "health" value between 1 and 10.
-Openmix will first determine the least latent Cloud Region and then use a Wieghted Round Robin approach within the specific Cloud Instances.
-If the instances in a specific region are unhealthy this app will automatically decrease traffic to the impacted region until instance health improves.
+Each instance also has a destination hostname or IP address and a "status".
+Openmix will first determine the least latent Cloud Region and then Round Robin within the specific Cloud Instances marked as "UP" in the destinations.txt file.

 # Openmix Application Library